Department of Computer Science

-Mengye Ren is a PhD student in the machine learning group of the Department of Computer Science at the University of Toronto.
-His academic advisor is Prof. Richard Zemel.
-He also works as a research scientist at Uber Advanced Technologies Group (ATG) Toronto, directed by Prof. Raquel Urtasun, doing self-driving related research.
-During his undergrad, he studied Engineering Science with a focus on Electrical and Computer Engineering at the University of Toronto.
-He is originally from Shanghai, China.
+Mengye Ren is a PhD student in the machine learning group of the Department of Computer Science at the University of Toronto, working with Prof. Richard Zemel.
+From 2017 to 2021, he was also a research scientist at Uber Advanced Technologies Group (ATG), working with Prof. Raquel Urtasun.
+His research focuses on making machines learn in more natural environments with less labeled data.

 *, Mengye Ren

 Self-supervised representation learning from flow equivariance.
 Yuwen Xiong, Mengye Ren, Wenyuan Zeng, Raquel Urtasun. arXiv preprint 2101.06553, 2021. [arxiv]